borbware/unity-basics-course/programming/1-variables-and-conditionals.md

 ## Exercise 1: Trying out variables
 <!-- _backgroundColor: Khaki -->

+* create a new Unity project for simple programming exercises.
 * create a new C# script component for an empty GameObject.
 * declare two variables `a` and `b` with the type `double`.
 * In the `Start()` function, print to console four operations: the sum, difference, fraction and product.